nbhat1998/PintOS/doc/userprog.md

 > What advantages or disadvantages can you see to your design for file
 > descriptors?

-There will be an xcessive number of file containers eventually formed with many of them pointing to the same file.
+There will be an excessive number of file containers eventually formed with many of them pointing to the same file.
-Our implementation also requires iterating over the entire list of file descriptors to look for a particular fd, which is not particularily efficient.
+Our implementation also requires iterating over the entire list of file descriptors to look for a particular file descriptor, which is not particularly efficient.
-An advanage of our design is that it is easy to understand and implement.
+An advantage of our design is that it is easy to understand and implement.